Charleston area barbecue chain Sticky Fingers closing locations in order to save its brand

 “The tourists we all love and the locals we’re passionate about, we think we can service them best from downtown,” Daunter said.

-Recent high school graduates Chad Walldorf, Jeff Goldstein and Todd Eischeid in 1992 created Sticky Fingers, thinking that selling smoked and sauced ribs sounded like more fun than getting conventional jobs.
+In 1992, recent high school graduates Chad Walldorf, Jeff Goldstein and Todd Eischeid created Sticky Fingers, thinking that selling smoked and sauced ribs sounded like more fun than getting conventional jobs.

 A decade later, they sold the popular chain to a private equity group.
-The original partners in 2016 bought back the company, along with longtime operating partner Robert Patterson, who Sticky Fingers last year sued over trade secrets.
+The original partners in 2016 temporarily rejoined the company, along with longtime operating partner Robert Patterson, who Sticky Fingers last year sued over trade secrets.

 “I told our board we’ll never close another restaurant,” Patterson said when he became an owner.
 “That’s the goal.
 We don’t need to have a million locations or be traded on the stock market.
 We want to return this place to its glory days.”